dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         to the next case.

     2. If there is a guard clause, evaluate it.
-If it does not evaluate to a Boolean, throw a runtime error.
+If it does not evaluate to a `bool`, throw a runtime error.
 If it evaluates to `false`, continue to the next case.

     3. Evaluate the expression after the case and yield that as the result of